instantiator/blog-source/blog-site/content/post/sky-hub-blues/index.md

 ### The symptoms

-It's worth noting that this really only occurs over wifi.

-Instead of allowing yoy to change a configuration value, the Hub reloads the page and shows an warning that says "your session has expired".
+When making changes to your network configuration in the hub: Instead of allowing you to alter and save certain values, the Hub reloads the page and shows a warning that says "your session has expired".
 (The session hasn't _actually_ expired, and this always occurs.)

+> It's worth noting that this issue really only occurs over wifi.
+It took a while to discover that, as it didn't occur to me that the experience over an ethernet connection would be different.
+(I still can't imagine why.)

 Experimentally I've spotted problems with: